 As you probably know, Memberstack uses Javascript in the front end to prevent logged-out visitors for accessing gated pages and hidden elements.
 If Memberstack fails to load (javascript disabled, browser issue, etc.) then your content will not be hidden.

 That said, you can follow these best practices below to ensure your site is as secure as possible.
+Or, you can use our hosted content feature to 100% secure HTML content that stored in Memberstack.

 - Never link directly from a public page to your gated content.
 Ideally, the only way a person can access gated content is by logging into their account and allowing Memberstack to redirect them.
 If you need to provide members with a link to access their content, you can use the data attribute